indigotree/www-bagnallcentre-com/content/whats-on/tai-chi.md

 draft: false
 starts_at: 2018-05-31T12:00:00.000Z
 featured_image: /uploads/tai-chi.jpg
-event_categories: featured
+event_categories: ''
 ---
 ![Tai Chi](/uploads/tai-chi.jpg)

 Tai chi, also called tai chi chuan, combines deep breathing and relaxation with flowing movements.

 Originally developed as a martial art in 13th-century China, tai chi is today practised around the world as a health-promoting exercise.

 Our brand new class is an opportunity to learn and experience the benefits of this ancient Chinese Martial Art, for health, relaxation, self defence and wellbeing.